-Jill is a litigator who specializes in litigating disputes involving real estate, public procurements and infrastructure projects.
+Jill Jaffe is co-chair of Nossaman’s Real Estate Group.
+As a litigator, Jill specializes in disputes involving real estate, public procurements and infrastructure projects.
 She is experienced in all phases of litigation in both federal and state courts, including pre-litigation government investigations, pleadings, e-Discovery, dispositive motions, mediation and trial.
-She has successfully obtained verdicts for her clients as a lead trial attorney, including for the Texas Department of Transportation.
+Jill has successfully obtained verdicts for her clients as a lead trial attorney, including for the Texas Department of Transportation.

 Jill has particular experience counseling clients on myriad aspects of public contracting and procurement disputes, including defending bid protest challenges and litigating construction claims.
 Her construction claims experience includes representing clients before dispute review panels and boards in multiple states and in high-stakes disputes on numerous issues that arise in the context of a complex infrastructure project, including utility adjustments and relocations, environmental permitting, environmental re-evaluation, and delay and disruption claims.